 221 Synoptic Gospels and Acts (3).
 F and S. This is a study of Matthew, Mark, and Luke- Acts.
 After dealing with introductory issues, this course examines the text and context of the books to discern their major themes.
 The relationship between the Synoptic Gospels and the historical Jesus is also considered.

 222 Johannine Literature (3).
-S. This course studies the Fourth Gospel and 1-3 John.
+F and S. This course studies the Fourth Gospel and 1-3 John.
 Students consider matters of introduction, historical context, interpretation of major themes and distinctive theological contributions.

 224 Revelation and General Letters (3).
-F and S. This course studies Revelation and the general letters, including Hebrews, James, 1 and 2 Peter, and Jude, in terms of their literary features, historical setting, and theological emphasis.
+F. This course studies Revelation and the general letters, including Hebrews, James, 1 and 2 Peter, and Jude, in terms of their literary features, historical setting, and theological emphasis.

 323 Christian Origins (3).
 Alternate years.
 A historically-oriented study of selected topics on the origins of Christianity during the first century, this course studies such matters as the Jewish and Greco-Roman context of earliest Christianity, the historical Jesus, and the history and theology of the earliest Christian communities.
 Prerequisite: 121 or an intermediate biblical studies course.